-Short, medium and long term priority actions are identified in the Strategy for each priority action theme.
+Priority actions are identified in the Strategy for each theme.

 This Strategy represents a shift in focus from a traditional to a modern approach to urban forest management, the key features of which are summarised below.

 Traditional urban forest management Modern urban forestry approach Trees as ornaments Trees viewed as critical infrastructure Focus on individual tees Focus on overall canopy cover and forest Trees treated with low priority Trees have equal priority to other urban infrastructure such as roads and services Trees have no monetary or economic value Economic value of forest recognised Focus on smaller and ornamental trees Focus on larger longer-lived canopy trees Individual tree maintenance Overall forest management Aesthetic based design only Ecological based design Legal boundaries determine tree Urban forest seen as a continuous resource management regardless of ownership boundaries